Digital marketing gets you in front of potential customers. The right strategy leads them to convert.

 Also known as pay per click or PPC, paid search is one of the most effective digital marketing strategies when it comes to customer acquisition.
 That’s because it allows companies to target their specific audience with the right keywords at the right time.

 The companies that use paid search for successful customer acquisition know it’s not only about the ad.
 Rather, it’s crucial to pair eye-catching, appealing ad copy with an optimized landing page that boasts consistent verbiage, clean design, and a clear call to action (CTA).

 2. Search engine optimization (SEO)

-Along with a paid search strategy, having a solid SEO strategy helps search engines more easily recognize your website.
+Along with a strategic paid search plan, having a solid SEO strategy helps search engines more easily recognize your website.
 This helps improve your rankings and, ideally, grow your reach for better customer acquisition.

-Proper SEO on your site means having elements including:
+Proper website SEO means having elements such as: